Takeshi Koshida

+Takeshi Koshida (越田 剛史, Koshida Takeshi) is a Japanese football manager and former footballer.
+He is the technical director of Vietnam national football team and Vietnam women's national football team.

 Club career

 Koshida was born in Kanazawa on October 19, 1960.
 After graduating from University of Tsukuba, he joined Nissan Motors in 1983.
 The club won 1983 and 1985 Emperor's Cup.
 In 1988-89 season, although the club won JSL Cup and Emperor's Cup, he left the club later in the season.
-In 1990, he returned his local and joined Japanese Regional Leagues club Kanazawa SC.
+In 1990, he returned to his hometown and joined Japanese Regional Leagues club Kanazawa SC.
 He retired in 1996.

-National team career
+International career

 In August 1979, when Koshida was a University of Tsukuba student, he was selected by the Japan U-20 national team for the 1979 World Youth Championship and played in three matches.
 In December 1980, he was selected by the Japan national team for the 1982 World Cup qualification.
-At this qualification, on December 22, he debuted against Singapore.
+On December 22, he debuted against Singapore.
 He played at the 1982 Asian Games, 1984 Summer Olympics qualification, and the 1986 World Cup qualification.
 He played 19 games for Japan until 1985.